Britain moves closer to COVID-19 vaccine trials that infect volunteers

 By Kate Kelland

-If agreed, this would involve creating a human challenge study model that could be used should such trials gain ethical and safety approval from regulators.
+This involves creating a human challenge study model that could be used should such trials gain ethical and safety approval from regulators.

 Supporters of human challenge trials say they are a good way to cut short the often lengthy process of testing potential vaccines on tens of thousands of volunteers in the real world who go about normal life and are monitored to see if they contract the disease or are protected from it.